internetofwater/Western-Water-Datahub/docs/ontology.md

 ### Dashboard

 The Reservoir Storage Dashboard allows a streamlined view of Reservoir Storage Data.
-Optional additioanl views of precipitation forecast and streamgage data may also be made availible in this view.
-In the diagram below OntologyProcess, SourceEDR1, and SourceEDR2 are all endpoints of a _single_ pygeoapi endpoint.
+Optional additional views of precipitation forecast and streamgage data may also be made available in this view.
+In the diagram below OntologyProcess, SourceEDR1, and SourceEDR2 are all endpoints of a _single_ pygeoapi server.

 ```mermaid
 sequenceDiagram